pomsky-lang/pomsky/book/src/grammar.md

 ## Summary

-This document uses rulex syntax, extended with variables.
-A variable assigns a rule to a name.
+This document uses rulex syntax.
-For example, <rulex>`Hello = 'world'` assigns the <rulex>`'world'` rule to the name <rulex>`Hello`.

 Here's an incomplete summary of the syntax, which should be enough to read the grammar:

+- Variables are declared as <rulex>`let var_name = expression;`.
+This assigns `expression` to the variable `var_name`.

 - Verbatim text is wrapped in double quotes (<rulex>`""`) or single quotes (<rulex>`''`).